IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-02-understand-data-flow.md

 Prerequisites
 -------------

-If you successfully completed the previous lab, skip this section and go to the next step, \"Add operators to enhance monitoring.\"
+If you successfully completed the previous tutorial, skip to the next step, \"Add operators to enhance monitoring.\"

-If you did not successfully complete the previous lab, you can import a Streams project that has been prepared for you and that contains the expected results from Lab 1.
+If you did not successfully complete the previous lab, you can import a Streams project that has been prepared for you and that contains the expected results from Part 1.

 To import the Streams project: